Ada-Developers-Academy/core-unit-2/api-2-read-404s/read-one-book.md

 ## Goals

-Our goal for this lesson is to learn how define routes that read data.
+Our goal for this lesson is to learn how to define routes that read a specific data record.

-In this lesson we will build our Hello Books API to fulfill the following feature:
+In this lesson we will expand our Hello Books API to fulfill the following feature:

 1. As a client, I want to send a request to get one existing book, so that I can see the `id`, `title`, and `description` of the book.